ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "CFR §201.40(b)(12)"<br>
 "For personal, local gameplay; or To allow preservation in a playable format..."<br>

 Please note that the following text is considered "for purposes of good-faith security research".
 This write up will give you all the knowledge, and access you need to backup and preserve your RingEdge hardware featuring Puyo Puyo !!
 Quest Arcade.

-Note that this preservation may apply to other devices, and games in the Ring* family such as RingEdge2, and RingWide.
+This preservation may also apply to other devices, and games in the Ring* family such as RingEdge2, and RingWide.

 Please remember the wise words of Mitsurugi_w "The info itself is not new or special.
 It's all over the web anyways"